Wartime sexual violence: Red Army

-Atina Grossman in her article in "October" describes how until early 1945, the abortions in Germany were illegal except for medical and eugenic reasons and so doctors opened up and started performing abortions to rape victims for which only an affidavit was requested from a woman.
+Atina Grossman in her article in October describes how until early 1945, the abortions in Germany were illegal except for medical and eugenic reasons and so doctors opened up and started performing abortions to rape victims for which only an affidavit was requested from a woman.
 It was also typical that women specified their reasons for abortions as being mostly socio-economic (inability to raise another child), rather than moral or ethical.
-Many women would claim they were raped but their accounts surprisingly described the rapist as looking Asian or Mongolian.
-German women uniformly described the rapist in racialist terms by claiming they were never blond but consistently "of Mongolian or Asiatic type".

 A female Soviet war correspondent described what she had witnessed: "The Russian soldiers were raping every German female from eight to eighty.
 It was an army of rapists."
 The majority of the rapes were committed in the Soviet occupation zone and an estimated two million German women were raped by Soviet soldiers.
 According to historian William Hitchcock, in numerous cases women were victims of repeated rapes with some women being raped as many as 60 to 70 times.
 A minimum of 100,000 women are believed to have been raped in Berlin, based on surging abortion rates in the following months and on hospital reports written at the time, with an estimated 10,000 women dying in the aftermath.
 Female deaths resulting from rapes committed by Soviet soldiers stationed in Germany are estimated to total 240,000.
 Antony Beevor describes it as the "greatest phenomenon of mass rape in history", and he has concluded that at least 1.4 million women were raped in East Prussia, Pomerania and Silesia alone.
 According to Natalya Gesse, Soviet soldiers raped German females who were anywhere from eight to 80 years old.
-Soviet women were not spared either.
+Liberated female Polish and Soviet Ostarbeiters were also raped.